satvikxbansal/Spotter--Mediapipe-/README.md

 - Face images
 - Raw pose streams
 - Raw biometric face data

+The heatmap and share poster use saved workout summaries and derived daily aggregates only.
+They should not store raw camera frames, raw video, face images, raw pose streams, or raw biometric face data.

 Third-party secrets must not ship in the iOS client.
 That includes OpenAI keys, ElevenLabs keys, Firebase private keys, Supabase service-role keys, and similar credentials.
 Future services that need secrets should live behind backend functions.